Improve Your Vocabulary For The GRE

 An example of a GRE Webinar:http://www.facebook.com/event.php?eid=213661098700014&ref=nf

-A vocabulary list is a good aid for students to improve their English language skills for the GRE test.
-All GRE aspirants should ideally have a list of words and sentences that they have learnt while preparing for the GRE.
+A vocabulary list is a good aid for students to improve their English language skills for the GRE.
+All test aspirants should ideally have a list of words and sentences that they have learnt during preparation.
 They should also make notes for the new information that they have acquired on the GRE and its language skills.
 To conclude, it must be said that the above-mentioned are not only ways to get a stronghold of the English language and vocabulary, but they can also be used as options to prepare for the test as a whole.